-Contingent liabilities are not recognised in the Balance Sheet but disclosed in a note to the accounts.
+Contingent liabilities are not recognised in the Balance Sheet but disclosed in a note to the accounts (see page 57 in the Single Entity accounts and notes to the Group accounts page 88).

 r) Reserves

 Amounts are set aside as reserves for future policy purposes and to cover contingencies.
 When expenditure to be financed from a reserve is incurred, it is charged to the cost of service in the Comprehensive Income and Expenditure Statement and the reserve is appropriated back into the General Reserve balance in the Movement on Reserves Statement so that there is no impact on the level of council tax precept for the expenditure.